Amitgm/Book_recommendation_app/README.md

 ### Input Emotion and Category

-Enter your current emotion (e.g., happy, sad, adventurous) in the "Emotion" field.
+Enter your current emotion (e.g., happy, sad, Suspensful) in the "Emotion" field.

-Enter your preferred book category (e.g., fiction, non-fiction, mystery) in the "Category" field.
+Enter your preferred book category (e.g., fiction, non-fiction, nature) in the "Category" field.

 ### Generate Recommendations: